neutralface-io/nfai-web/instructions/instructions.md

    - Add delete functionality to the dataset details page
    - Ensure authors can only delete their own datasets

+### 3.7 Search & Filtering
+#### Requirements:
+- Implement search functionality to find datasets by name or description
+- Implement filtering functionality to filter datasets by category, license, etc.

+#### Implementation Plan:
+1. **Search Functionality**
+   - Add search functionality to the dataset listing page
+   - Implement search functionality to find datasets by name or description

+2. **Filtering Functionality**
+   - Add filtering functionality to the dataset listing page
+   - Implement filtering functionality to filter datasets by category, license, etc.

 ---

 ## 4. Next Steps & Milestones